liger1978/hubot-packager/README.md

  - `packages.conf` should contain a list of other npm packages to include with your bot.

-Any coffee scripts placed in `scripts` will also be packaged.
+Any [.coffee](http://coffeescript.org/) scripts placed in the `scripts` directory will also be packaged.

 ## Build